Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Applicability beyond Image Classification

 \subsection{Video Classification}

-For video classification, we conduct experiments on Kinetics-600~\cite{carreira2018short}.
-Following Feichtenhofer~\cite{feichtenhofer2020x3d}, we sample 30 clips from each input video when evaluating X3D models on Kinetics-600.
+We conduct video classification on Kinetics-600~\citep{carreira2018short}.
+Following X3D~\citep{feichtenhofer2020x3d}, we sample 30 clips from each input video when evaluating X3D models on Kinetics-600.
 The 30 clips are the combination of 10 uniformly sampled temporal crops and 3 spatial crops.
 The final prediction is the mean of all individual predictions.
-The FLOPS in Table~5 are the inference cost for a single clip, so the total FLOPS for solitary models or cascades need to be multiplied by 30.
-We omit `$\times$30' in Table~5 for brevity.
-This does not change the relative speedup of cascades over solitary models.